iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 ---
+author: Daniel Kennett
 layout: post
+slug: hacking-agile-style
 title: "Summer Experiment: Hacking, Agile Style"
-date: 2013-08-11 15:33
+date: 2013-09-11 15:33
 comments: true
 categories:
+- Programming/Work
 ---

 I've been working at Spotify for two and half years now.
 Previously, I ran my own software company for a number of years.
 Previously to *that*, I was in full-time education from the age of… well, whatever age you start going to nursery school.

 One big thing I've learned since being at Spotify is actually how to make a **product**.
 My Computer Science degree taught me how to **write programs**, and from that I went straight into shipping my own software.
 Honestly, now I've worked at Spotify for a while I realise what a *miracle* it was that we even shipped anything back then, let alone earn enough money to support multiple employees.

-## Hackity Hack
+## Taking a Break From Programming?
+Let's Write a Program!

 Like all good programmers I know, I enjoy working on the odd spare-time project now and then.
 What typically happens in my case is that I sit down, go "Oh, I know!" and start coding.
 What I normally end up with is a working application that is *clearly* written by an engineer — it works just fine, but looks like someone fired the AppKit Shotgun at the screen.

 The most recent example of this is my new camera.
 After [writing a blog post](http://ikennd.ac/blog/2013/03/canon-eos-6d-review/) complaining about how it was stupid for having Facebook and Twitter built-in, I set about reverse-ish engineering the protocol it uses[^1] so I could remote control it and download images from the comfort of my chair.

-After a couple of weekends with [Wireshark](http://www.wireshark.org) and Xcode, I had an Objective-C framework that had a reasonably complete implementation of the PTP/IP protocol — enough to get and set the various properties of the camera, stream the live view image, perform commands and interact with the filesystem.
+After a couple of weekends with [Wireshark](http://www.wireshark.org) and Xcode, I had an Objective-C framework with a reasonably complete implementation of the PTP/IP protocol — enough to get and set the various properties of the camera, stream the live view image, perform commands and interact with the filesystem.

 {% img center /pictures/hacking-agile-style/eostalk-mac-demo.png  %}